Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 1. Is beef tallow safe to use on the face?

 It depends on your skin type.
 People with very dry skin and no history of acne may tolerate it well.
 Those with oily, combination, or acne-prone skin are more likely to experience clogged pores and breakouts.
-If you want to try it on your face, patch test first and introduce it slowly.
+Patch test first and introduce it slowly if you want to try it on your face.

 2. Does beef tallow really work like retinol?

-No — and this is one of the most misleading claims circulating online.
-Retinol drives cell turnover through specific vitamin A receptor pathways; tallow moisturizes and supports the skin barrier.
+No. This is one of the most misleading claims circulating online.
+Retinol drives cell turnover through specific vitamin A receptor pathways.
+Tallow moisturizes and supports the skin barrier.
 They serve entirely different functions.
 Tallow is not a retinol replacement.

 3. What makes grass-fed tallow different from regular tallow?